Community college: How education’s ‘best-kept secret’ stays afloat

 So the school recruited more than 100 volunteers – half faculty – to call them.
 Not just about registration, but for a check-in.

-“Once they realize somebody from LA City College is calling them, they’re actually very thankful and relieved,” says Armineh Dereghishian, dean of outreach and student life.
+“Once they realize somebody from LA City College is calling them, they’re actually very thankful and relieved,” says Armineh Dereghishian, acting dean of outreach and student life.

 Why We Wrote This